monte-language/typhon/mast/games/sdf.mt.md

         # Dimensions can only be assigned atomically.
         w := nw
         h := nh
+    } supersample count {
+        # NB: Since we have no runtime randomness in our SDF and texturing,
+        # the correct way to get a smoothly dithered antialiasing is to use
+        # QMC rather than a fixed pattern; otherwise, we'll see the pattern in
+        # every smooth surface.
+        config := samplerConfig.QuasirandomMonteCarlo(_makeInt(count))
     } multiprocess {
         distributeWork := true
     }
     def [_, _, csgBase :Str, csgName :Str] := parser(argv)
-    traceln(`Will load $csgName from $csgBase and render ${w}x$h PNG to $outPath (multiprocessing? $distributeWork)`) def getMuffin := gettingMuffin(makeFileResource)
+    traceln(`Will load $csgName from $csgBase and render ${w}x$h PNG to $outPath (multiprocessing? $distributeWork)`) traceln(`Sampling configuration: $config`)
+    def getMuffin := gettingMuffin(makeFileResource)
     def csgSource := getMuffin(csgBase, csgName)
     def solid := when (csgSource) -> {